30 Oct 2019

 Due to the development of trade supporting services on the Chinese mainland, trading firms increasingly source goods offshore for sales in international markets.
-Some of these goods are transhipped via Hong Kong, or shipped directly without touching Hong Kong ground.
-Such trade, known as offshore trade, is not reflected in Hong Kong's trade statistics.
-According to statistics released by Census and Statistics Department in early 2015, Hong Kong's sales value of offshore trade in 2013 (including both “merchanting” and “merchandising for offshore transactions”) amounted to HK$4,954 billion, up 6.1% over 2012.
-In comparison, the value of re-exports was HK$3,505 billion in 2013, up 3.8% over 2012.
-The amount of offshore trade has surpassed the value of Hong Kong's re-exports.
+Some of these goods are either transhipped via Hong Kong or shipped directly without touching Hong Kong ground.
+Such offshore trade is not reflected in Hong Kong's trade statistics.
+According to official statistics, Hong Kong's offshore trade in 2017 (including both “merchanting” and “merchandising for offshore transactions”) was estimated to be US$571 billion (HK$4,456 billion), increasing by 5% over 2016.
+In comparison, re-exports totaled US$511 billion (HK$3,832 billion) in 2017, up 8.1% over 2016, representing some 92.3% of the amount of offshore trade.

 Hong Kong's import and export trading firms are typically small, employing less than 10 persons on average.
-There were 102,413 import and export trading firms in Hong Kong as of June 2015, with less than 300 of them having employed more than 100 employees.
+There were 99,986 import and export trading firms in Hong Kong as of December 2018, with the majority of them being SMEs.
 There are three broad categories of import and export trading firms:

 The business environment for Hong Kong's trading firms is becoming more challenging amid the growing trend toward direct dealing between customers and manufacturers, known as “trade disintermediation”.
-In 2013, the rate of gross margin of merchanting was 5.6%, declining further from 5.9% and 6.0% in 2012 and 2011 respectively, illustrating the squeeze in margin.
 In response to trade disintermediation, Hong Kong traders adaptively provide more value-added services in addition to finding more competitive sources of supplies.
 For example, Hong Kong traders help their overseas clients inspect the goods produced by the manufacturers to ensure they meet the procurement standard, and monitor production schedules to meet delivery.
 Hong Kong traders can also help overseas buyers coordinate production when the buyers have a sudden surge in orders and quick turnaround is needed.

 The operations of small and big trading firms are quite different.
 Smaller firms are usually strong in introducing foreign products to the mainland market.
 In most cases, they specialise in one area, such as medical equipment, and represent some foreign brands as their agents or distributors.
 Bigger trading firms are usually strong in sourcing products from the region.
 They usually have regional or even global sourcing networks and do not specialise on a particular type of product.